 • Penetrations and transitions are common failure points.

-Exposed fastener metal
+Exposed fastener

 • Document fastener fields, penetrations, and terminations.

-Slate roofs (salvage, fragility, and scope truth) Specialty
+Slate roofs (salvage, fragility, scope truth) Specialty

-Slate scope isn’t “shingle math”
+Slate isn’t “shingle math”

 • Fragility and limited matching inventory can govern repair validity.